Where to Watch USA vs. Belgium (and the Rest of the World Cup) in Memphis

 363 Mulberry St. | South Main Arts District

-Slider Inn’s downtown flagship boasts a 130-square-foot video wall and massive outdoor space facing Main Street.
-It’s one of the largest outdoor screens in the area, perfect for catching a match al fresco with a slider (or three) in hand.
+Slider Inn's downtown flagship has a 130-square-foot video wall and a massive outdoor space facing Main Street — one of the largest outdoor screens around for catching a match al fresco.

 Comments Make Us Happy